Exponentially accurate open quantum simulation via randomized dissipation with minimal ancilla: Introduction

-Our idea is founded on decomposing the dynamical map $e^{t\mathcal{L}}$ via the transfer matrix representation of superoperators (i.e., a linear map on the space of linear operators)~\cite{wood2011tensor,Nielsen2021gatesettomography}.
-Although the transfer matrix formalism usually introduces an extended ancilla system with the same dimension as the target system~\cite{PhysRevResearch.4.023216,Kamakari2022-QITE}, we establish an effective simulation formalism for superoperators using quantum circuits without doubling the target system size.
+The second development is a new framework connecting quantum circuits with a matrix representation of superoperators.
+The decomposition via the transfer matrix representation yields the superoperators that are generally not even CP maps.
+Simulating such superoperators on quantum circuits remains nontrivial.
+We establish an effective simulation formalism for superoperators using quantum circuits without doubling the target system qubit size, while the transfer matrix formalism usually introduces an extended ancilla system with the same dimension as the target system~\cite{PhysRevResearch.4.023216,Kamakari2022-QITE}.
 This formalism allows us to effectively simulate an exponentially accurate Taylor expansion of the transfer matrix of $e^{t \mathcal{L}}$ on the circuits.

-Below we describe key features of our algorithm, which is summarized in Theorem~\ref{thm: main}.
+These two discoveries are not merely components of the algorithm for simulating Lindblad dynamics but are powerful techniques with broad applicability to the simulation of CP maps and superoperators.
+Furthermore, the first error recovery ideas can be applied to general CP maps including approximated unitary channels.
+The second new formalism of superoperators offers a systematic translation from the transfer matrix into quantum circuits, with the least qubit cost.
+The formalism bridges the transfer matrix-based superoperator design and its implementation on quantum devices, providing a new insight for developing algorithms based on the transfer matrix.

+Finally, we can concatenate the random compilation to further remove the remaining $M$-dependence.
+The remaining $M$-dependence comes from exactly encoding jump operators $L_k$ into the circuit to realize the desired dissipation.
+Instead of the direct encoding, we can use the randomized Hamiltonian simulation by taking the real and imaginary parts of $L_k$ as Hamiltonians; this achieves an $M$-independent approximate (but highly accurate) encoding due to the randomness.
+Then, we can concatenate this alternative encoding and the random compilation of Lindblad dynamics via the technique of quantum singular value transformation~\cite{gilyen2019quantum}, leading to the complexities (Theorem~\ref{thm:mMKindep_simulator}) at the bottom of Table~\ref{tab:complexity}.